target/pod-reaper/README.md

 Pod-Reaper is configurable through environment variables.
 The pod-reaper specific environment variables are:

 - `NAMESPACE` the kubernetes namespace where pod-reaper should look for pods
-- `POLL_INTERVAL` how often pod-reaper should look for pods
+- `SCHEDULE` schedule for when pod-reaper should look for pods to reap
 - `RUN_DURATION` how long pod-reaper should run before exiting
 - `EXCLUDE_LABEL_KEY` pod metadata label (of key-value pair) that pod-reaper should exclude
 - `EXCLUDE_LABEL_VALUES` comma-separated list of metadata label values (of key-value pair) that pod-reaper should exclude